Apple versus Bloomberg

 Bloomberg occupies a formerly vacant site.
 But it, too, used vast amounts of resources including 600 tons of bronze from Japan and what has been called “a quarry-full of granite from India,” transported at substantial cost to the environment.
 (Bloomberg’s spokesman wrote: “After a thorough search for suitable stones, the Indian granite was eventually identified and selected for its durability and because the quarry was able to consistently produce the volume and scale of raw stone block required by the project.”
 As for the Japanese bronze, she wrote: “While transporting bronze from overseas may seem carbon intensive, it is a robust material with longevity - so it is projected that the carbon savings of minimising repair and renewal of building elements during the life cycle of the building will outweigh the transport emissions.”)

 Ongoing energy consumption

-Both buildings are designed to use LEDs (which require far less power than other kinds of lighting), to be heated by sunlight and cooled by breezes as much as possible.
+Both buildings are designed to use LEDs (which require far less power than other kinds of lighting), and to be heated by sunlight and cooled by breezes whenever possible.
 Indeed, both buildings employ the latest energy-saving systems.